 Ride On!
 6 Bike Trails for New Riders

 If your pedal pusher’s tricycle is a thing of the past, he or she is ready to move from the sidewalk to a real trail (training wheels or not!).
-Hills can be tough for newbies, so read on to discover our favorite picks for easy, kid-friendly trails with minimal elevation gain.
-Happy National Bike Month!
+A bicycle ride is one of the best outdoor family activities, so strap on your helmets and hop on — we have six bike trails that will fit even the youngest cyclists with minimal elevation gain.

 The Trolley Trail